-- Introductory APR for new purchases and balance transfers – New cardholders can transfer balances to the Propel card or finance a new purchase at a rate of 0 percent for 12 months (14.49-24.99 percent variable APR thereafter).
+- Introductory APR for new purchases and qualifying balance transfers – New cardholders can transfer qualifying balances to the Propel card or finance a new purchase at a rate of 0 percent for 12 months from account opening (14.49-24.99 percent variable APR thereafter).

 While most of the shopping protections on the Propel card are fairly standard, the card does include some nice extras for frequent travelers.
 Perks such as lost luggage and travel accident insurance can add up to significant savings if necessary.

 However, if you are hoping to use a credit card to fund your travels, you should note that the Propel card falls short on travel perks compared to some premium cards.
 For instance, it doesn’t include trip cancellation or primary rental car insurance – two potentially valuable benefits in case your trip goes awry.

 Wells Fargo’s customer service is decent but far from the best among major issuers.
 In J.D.
 Power’s 2020 customer satisfaction survey, Wells Fargo scored an 800, coming in eight among 11 major banks.
 On the plus side, the bank does offer 24/7 customer service and an online chat feature for cardholders needing quick answers.

 The Wells Fargo app also rates well with users – rating 4.7 out of 5 in the Google Play Store and 4.8 out of 5 in the Apple App Store.

 How does the Propel card compare to other travel cards?